mune07/calculater/README.md

-# Calculater
+# Simple javascript Calculater
-Making of calculater using java script
+a Simple javascript calculater made by Muneendra